truvhq/quickstart/README.md

 Now click `Add employer` button, search for a company, eg `Facebook` and select any provider.

 Click exit icon at the top right of the widget and you'll see the empty form.

+## Successful administration

+If using the `admin` product type, after opening the Quickstart app running locally click the `Connect` button and select any provider.
+Enter `Skx8LTnyrLiw4SYk8xfkRwOt5OGQbNulypqdsqd` for the API Key and click `submit`.
+The API call will be executed and the data will be loaded into the drop downs.

 # What happened under the hood
 ## Token exchange flow